Overview of Step 8 'Agreements'

 Handy Hint - Did you know that if you can click the CC at the bottom righthand side while the video is playing, captions will appear.
 To get rid of them, click CC again.

-8.1 What are the types of aged care legal agreements?
+View transcript of video here8.1 What are the types of aged care legal agreements?

-What is a resident agreement?
+What is a legal agreement?

-8.2 What is a resident agreement?
+8.2 What is accommodation agreement?

 What is a Resident Agreement?